gercks/EGTicTacToe/README.md

 Most of this code is different from how I originally imagined and planned it.
 However, for the most part, I think it is better.

 I began by building the basic HTML, CSS, and SASS necessary to display a board.
 I also used bootstrap to format.
-I

 I then set up my game logic, which uses a jQuery click handler to react to each move made.
 The click event is passed through several functions that, in order:
   - check if the game is in progress over